-The global prime property market experienced solid growth in the number of $1 million-plus home sales in 2014, as many of the world’s most affluent recognized the intrinsic value of owning prime property, be it for the safe storage of wealth, a lifestyle upgrade, or as a “passion” investment.
-Averaging across six luxury submarkets surveyed by Christie's International Real Estate for our 2015 Luxury Defined white paper, luxury home sales jumped 16 percent over 2013, with resort markets leading the upsurge in high-value sales across sectors.
+The global prime property market experienced solid growth in the number of US$1 million-plus home sales in 2014, as many of the world’s most affluent recognized the intrinsic value of owning prime property, be it for the safe storage of wealth, a lifestyle upgrade, or as a “passion” investment.
+Averaging across six luxury submarkets surveyed by Christie's International Real Estate for our 2015 Luxury Defined white paper, luxury home sales worldwide jumped 16 percent over 2013, with resort markets leading the upsurge in high-value sales across sectors.
 (See exhibit below)

-Notable sales growth occurred across many Jet Set Destinations in 2014, fueled by attractive investment opportunities and an emerging confidence among potential buyers that the market has bottomed and a recovery is well under way.
+Notable sales growth occurred across many Jet Set Destinations in 2014, fueled by attractive investment opportunities and an emerging confidence among potential home buyers that the market has bottomed and a recovery is well under way.

-Spain’s sun-kissed Valencia region is seeing an uptick in sales, notes José Ribes Bas of Rimontgó.
+Spain’s sun-kissed Valencia region is seeing an uptick in prime property sales, notes José Ribes Bas of Rimontgó.
 “Buyers are finding high-quality properties in privileged locations at very competitive prices, which creates a growth in buyer interest, especially those from overseas who pay in cash.”

 Luxury resort markets heat up, while the city simmers